 With all the false advertisements on the internet and in social media it’s easy to get the wrong idea about Forex Trading.
 As a result, the Forex Industry has become synonymous with things like gambling.
 However, the truth is that Forex Trading has nothing to do with gambling.

 In this article, we will try to explain the core basics of what Forex trading is in very simple terms.
 Consequently, we hope that with reading the info in this article you should be able to better understand what is Forex trading.

 What is Forex?

-Before we look at Forex Trading, let us start by looking at what Forex is.
-The word Forex is the abbreviation for the phrase foreign exchange.
+The word Forex is an abbreviation for the phrase foreign exchange.
 Every country in the world has different currencies.
-In Australia we have the Aussie Dollar (AUD), in South Africa we have the Rand (ZAR), and in United States we have the US Dollar (USD) etc.
+Australia uses the Aussie Dollar (AUD), South Africa uses the Rand (ZAR), and United States has the US Dollar (USD) etc.

-Now let us suppose that we wanted to buy a book for a $100 but I live in South Africa.
-That means I would need to exchange R1,000 in order to get the $100 I need for the book.
+Furthermore, let us also suppose that we want to buy a book from the USA for a value of $100, but we live in South Africa.
+That means, we would need to exchange R1, 000.00 (ZAR) in order to get the $100 (USD) we need to buy the book.